seek-oss/skuba/docs/cli/lint.md

 | `--debug`  | Enable debug console output (implies `--serial`) |
 | `--serial` | Force serial execution of linting operations     |

+[GitHub Autofixes] are enabled when CI and GitHub environment variables are present.

 ### Annotations

 `skuba lint` can automatically emit annotations in CI.